tendermint/tendermint/docs/rfc/rfc-008-don't-panic.md

 of an ongoing process of code modernization:

-- converting existing explicit panics to errors in cases where it's possible to return an error, the errors would not be ignored, and not panicing would not lead to data corruption or cover up data corruption.
+- converting existing explicit panics to errors in cases where it's possible to return an error, the errors can and should be handled, and returning an error would not lead to data corruption or cover up data corruption.

 - increase rigor around operations that can cause runtime errors, like